AlexanderRichey/AlexanderRichey.github.io/articles/2023-01-01-why-i-could-be-wrong.md

 The more remote of these possibilities do not personally trouble me.
 But the nearer possibilities do.
 I suspect that most everyone has had an experience of misremembering something, of making a mistake when doing a computation, of seeing one thing at a distance and discovering later, when up close, that it is another.

-To sum up, if I accept both *existence* and *independence* about some domain of discourse D, then it follows that
+To sum up, if I accept both *existence* and *independence* about some domain D, then it follows that

 > (1) Any of my beliefs about D could be wrong.
 >